danielfett/draft-dpop/main.md

 If the `nonce` claim in the DPoP proof of a token request does not exactly match the nonce supplied by the authorization server to the client, the authorization server MUST reject the request.
-The rejection response MAY include a WWW-Authenticate value providing a new nonce value to use for subsequent requests.
+The rejection response MAY include a `DPoP-Nonce` HTTP header providing a new nonce value to use for subsequent requests.

 ## Providing a New Nonce Value